 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-In mathematics, a partition of a number $ N $ is a set of numbers (less than or equal to $ N $) whose sum is $ N $.
+In mathematics, a partition of a natural number $ N $ is a writing of $ N $ as a sum of non-zero natural numbers (less than or equal to $ N $).

 Example: The number $ 5 $ can be decomposed into $ 7 $ distinct partitions, the additions are: $ 5, 4+1, 3+2, 3+1+1, 2+2+1, 2+1+1+1, 1+1+1+1+1 $

-Permutations of partitions are not counted: $ 4+1 $ and $ 1+4 $ are considered identical
+Permutations of partitions are not counted: $ 4+1 $ and $ 1+4 $ represent the same partition

 Example: The number $ 10 $ has $ 42 $ partition decompositions, $ p(10) = 42 $, and $ p(100) = 190569292 $